barnabyashford/2110743-notes-and-codes/notes/week3.md

 Consider

 - medical diagnosis, $BloodTest$ has cost $150
+  - To get data from for this attribute, we have to pay.
+Therefore, we might want to use it as late in the training time as possible, or don't use it at all.
 - robotics, $Width-from_1ft$ has cost 23 sec.

 How to learn a consistent tree with low expected cost?